markusvankempen/Automatic-Broadcasting-Weather-Information-to-Alexa-or-ChromeCast/README.md

 # Automatic-Broadcasting-Weather-Information
-Automatic Broadcasting Weather Information to Alexa or ChromeCast These are flows for getting weather information form Darksky,Bloomsky,TWC,Wunderground
+Automatic Broadcasting Weather Information to Alexa or ChromeCast These are flows for getting weather information from Darksky,Bloomsky,TWC,Wunderground

 ![Overview](https://raw.githubusercontent.com/markusvankempen/Automatic-Broadcasting-Weather-Information-to-Alexa-or-ChromeCast/master/images/Screen%20Shot%202019-12-01%20at%2011.25.57%20AM.png)